French Language & Liberal Arts

 - Eligibility for courses may be subject to a placement exam and/or prerequisites.

 - Credits earned vary according to the policies of your home institution.
 According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by your home institution while on the program.

 - The host university's standard semester session is 15 weeks in length, however, our students are permitted to take their finals early without penalty through this shortened 12 week session.
-This allows you to return home for internships, summer school, etc.
+This structure allows for you to return to your home university for the spring semester.

 - The transcript from the Institut Catholique de Paris will reflect contact hours for each course listed below.
 Please be in touch with your U.S. University regarding credit transfer for this program.

 - Enrollment in French courses is determined by the results of a language placement exam administered by the Institut Catholique de Paris.
 Please note that your performance on the placement exam may not reflect the number of semesters of language instruction you've already completed at your home university.
 We strongly suggest that students who are trying to place into any level of language beyond true beginning prepare for the language placement exam by reviewing previous coursework.

 - Courses and course hours of instruction are subject to change.